poseidon-framework/poseidon-hs/README.md

 # poseidon-hs
 A toolset to work with modular genotype databases formatted using Poseidon.
 The main executable within this package is called `trident`.

-Detailed documentation can be found on our [github-page](https://poseidon-framework.github.io/#/trident)
+**Detailed user documentation can be found on our github-page [here](https://poseidon-framework.github.io/#/trident).**

 ## For developers

+The technical haddock documentation for the poseidon-hs Haskell library is available [here](https://poseidon-framework.github.io/poseidon-hs/index.html).

 ### Development Quickstart